jpolvora/MEFedIoC/README.md

 MEFedIoC is a project that contains extension methods that will allows you to use MEF as an IoC container.

+Install: You can use the NuGet package MEFedIoC
+	Install-Package MEFedIoC

 Usage:

 Like any IoC container, you have to create an instance of a container before registering/resolving.